damax-solutions/api-auth-bundle/Resources/doc/api-key.md

 $ curl -H "Authorization: Token secret" https://domain.abc/api/run
 ```

-To fine tune extractors to look up for a key in cookie, query or header, consider the following:
+To fine tune extractors to search for a key in cookie, query or header, consider the following:

 ```yaml
 damax_api_auth: